reidcastillo/Algorithms_Project_DP/README.md

 - Run main.py
   This will prompt you to give the name of your input file.
 From here, the optimal solution along with the items chosen will be displayed in the terminal.

+Files:
+- knapsack.py: contains the Knapsack algorithm functions, along with input and output functions.
+- main.py: Takes in a users input file and computes the optimal solution
+- experimental_analysis.py: Used to experiemnt various inputs and analyze runtime and memory usage.
+Also generates visualizations.

 ### Approach:
 This program uses two functions to solve the Knapsack problem.
 1. knapsack(values, weights, capacity) - this function takes in a list of values, weights, and the integer capacity.
 Using these it finds the max value obtainable using dynamic-programming.